GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 Before you start plotting you must first select the active subplot panel.
-Note: Any **-J** option passed when plotting subplots must not give the width or scale since the dimensions of the map is completely determined by the subplot size and your region.
+Note: Any **-J** option passed when plotting subplots must not give the width or scale since the dimensions of the map are completely determined by the subplot size and your region.
 Specifying map width will result in an error.
-For Cartesian plots: If you want the scale to apply equally to both dimensions then you must specify **-Jx** [The default **-JX** will fill the subplot using unequal scales].
+For Cartesian plots: If you want the scale to apply *equally* to both dimensions then you must specify **-Jx** [The default **-JX** will fill the subplot using unequal scales].

 Required Arguments